OceanDataTools/openrvdas/docs/cached_data_server.md

-If you are using the default OpenRVDAS installation, you will have a CachedDataServer running and servicing websocket connections on port 8766 (you can see how it is invoked by looking at the ``scripts/start_openrvdas.sh`` file in your installation.
-You may also invoke a CachedDataServer directly from the command line.
+If you are using the default OpenRVDAS installation, you will have a CachedDataServer running and servicing websocket connections on port 8766.

+If you are manually running a LoggerManager, you may specify that it start up its own CachedDataServer by specifying the ``--start_data_server`` argument on its command line.
+You may also invoke a standalone CachedDataServer directly from the command line (as is done by the script in ``scripts/start_openrvdas.sh`` in your local installation).
 The following command line

 ```
 server/cached_data_server.py \
   --udp 6225 \
   --port 8766 \
   --back_seconds 480 \
   --cleanup 60 \
   --v
 ```

 says to